Resident Evil Outbreak Review Overview

 Resident Evil Outbreak Gameplay - 8/10

-The gameplay is inventive for its era, emphasizing survival, resource management, and cooperative mechanics that were ahead of their time.
-AI companions are functional and versatile, allowing creative strategies with inventory and combat, while the infection system adds a layer of tension not commonly seen in survival horror at the time.
-Points are lost due to the absence of local co-op and lack of tutorial guidance which limits understandability for new players.
+The gameplay is inventive for its era, emphasizing survival, resource management, and cooperative mechanics that was ahead of its time back then.
+AI companions are functional and versatile, allowing creative strategies with inventory and combat, while the infection system adds a layer of tension not commonly seen in survival horror.
+However, it is held back by the absence of local co-op especially when the original network play was constrained by clunky communication between teammates, and lack of tutorial guidance which limits understandability for new players.

 Resident Evil Outbreak Visuals - 6/10

-By today’s standards, the graphics are dated.
-Character models and environments are serviceable but lack detail, and some animations can feel stiff.
+The graphics lean into the limitations of the era, with character models rendering stiffly and environments that are functional rather than highly detailed.
 However, the design choices effectively support the tense atmosphere, and environmental storytelling conveys the city’s collapse in meaningful ways.

 Resident Evil Outbreak Audio - 9/10